 Marriott Bonvoy’s Complicated Elite Breakfast Benefit Explained

 Breakfast is one of the perks of hotel elite status that people value most, though the policies differ significantly among the major hotel groups.
 Marriott is the largest hotel group in the world, though arguably the Marriott Bonvoy program’s elite breakfast benefit is the most complicated one out there.
-In this post I wanted to explain Marriott Bonvoy’s breakfast benefit as simply as possible, because there’s a lot to understand.

 Why Marriott Bonvoy’s breakfast benefit is complicated

-Marriott Bonvoy arguably has the least consistent elite breakfast benefit of any major hotel group.
-While Marriott has around 30 different hotel brands, the group has over 50 different breakfast policies.
+Marriott Bonvoy has the least consistent elite breakfast benefit of any major hotel group.
+While Marriott has over 30 different hotel brands, the group has over 50 different breakfast policies.
 That’s because sometimes policies differ depending on whether a property is in the United States or abroad, whether a property is categorized as a hotel or resort, whether a property has a club lounge or not, etc.

 I don’t know why this has to be so complicated, but I suspect it’s a combination of the merger between Marriott and Starwood, plus corporate generally trying to please hotel owners.
 It seems like there are some harmonization opportunities, though…